Can we declare dslr camera in us customs

 It is important to note that failure to declare your DSLR camera or underreporting its value can result in fines and penalties.
 US customs takes these matters seriously, and it is always better to be honest and upfront about the items you are bringing into the country.

-See also Best dslr camera for under 1000 dollars
+See also Best smart dslr camera trigger

 In conclusion, when traveling to the US with a DSLR camera, it is necessary to declare it at customs if its value exceeds the duty-free allowance.
 Providing accurate information and complying with customs regulations will help ensure a smooth entry into the country.